Sharmaxz/la-estampa-api-docs/source/endpoints-dev.rst

 GET
 ===

-If you want to get all category, use:
+If you want to get all categories, use:

 .. code-block:: bash